 Entrepreneurs’ Relief can further reduce the tax applied – sometimes down to an effective rate of 10%.

 Creditors’ Voluntary Liquidation

 A Creditors’ Voluntary Liquidation involves directors taking action to prevent the compulsory winding-up of their business.
-This limits their personal liability for company debts, and averts the threat of compulsory winding-up which may be the goal of one or more creditors.

 A CVL protects creditors’ rights in liquidation – their interests are at the forefront during this process, with the aim being to realise company assets and pay creditors a dividend.